 When the OCP condition occurs (the "OCP TRIPPED" message is shown on the display), the OCP annunciator blinks.
-When it was caused by external voltage source such as a battery, disconnect it first.
-The following steps show how to clear the overcurrent conditions and get back to normal mode operation.
+When it was caused by external voltage sources such as a battery, disconnect it first.
+Clear the overcurrent condition by adjusting output current level or by adjusting OCP trip level.

+The following steps show how to clear the overcurrent condition and get back to normal mode operation.
 In the following steps, the display will go back to "OCP TRIPPED" if you let the display time out after about several seconds.